Testing the Starobinsky model of inflation with resonant cavities

-where we have included contribution to the vertex from $g^{\mu\nu}$ present in the kinetic term, and $X^i$ represents all species of SM particles expected to be produced during reheating.
-Though various species of SM particles have varied kinetic terms that the inflaton couples with, this approximation using a set of scalar DOFs can provide a valuable estimate for whether this mechanism for reheating is sufficient.
-The squared matrix element for each $\zeta\to X^iX^i$ is,
+where we have included contribution to the vertex from $g^{\mu\nu}$ present in the kinetic term, and $X$ represents some species of SM particles expected to be produced during reheating.
+Since the decay is through kinetic couplings, and $M_\zeta\gg m_X$, all SM particles thus produced are expected to be relativistic.
+Though different species of SM particles possess varied kinetic terms, this approximation using a set of scalar DOFs can provide a valuable estimate for whether this mechanism for reheating is sufficient.
+The squared matrix element for each $\zeta\to XX$ process is,